mobiletest2016/machine-learning-articles/articles/how-does-the-softmax-activation-function-work.md

 ### Multiclass classification = generating probabilities

 In a way, however, _predicting_ which target class some input belongs to is related to a _probability distribution_.
-For the setting above, if you would know the probabilities of the value being any of the four possible outcomes, you could simply take the \[latex\]argmax\[/latex\] of these discrete probabilities and find the class outcome.
+For the setting above, if you would know the probabilities of the value being any of the four possible outcomes, you could simply take the $argmax$ of these discrete probabilities and find the class outcome.
 Hence, if we could convert the logits above into a probability distribution, that would be awesome - we'd be there!

 Let's explore this idea a little bit further :)